viniciusfs/pygame-ce-runtime/README.md

     make build-package

 The output artifact is located at `build/MyGame.zip`.
+Unzip the artifact on PortMaster directory of your CFW of choice and you are ready to play!

 ## Customize the runtime